-If the death should take place in a hospital, hospice or residential care home, then the immediate steps are taken by members of the care staff following their set procedures.
+If the person died in a hospital, hospice or residential care home, then this is done by members of the care staff following their set procedures.

 2. Contact a local funeral director.